Vandarks/WhisperFeed/README.md

 - Course abandoning
 - Feedback limitations and spam protection

-## Testing
-Testing is done with RobotFrameWork.
-Make sure to open the website to a server first.
-Refer to "Packages" for instructions.

-Create the virtual environment for the project by opening WhisperFeed folder in the command prompt as an administrator, and typing the command `pip install virtualenv`, and then `virtualenv venv`.
-Activate venv by moving to the `venv\Scrpts` foldeir and type `activate`.
-Once that is done install RobotFrameWork with the commands `pip install robotframework` and `pip install robotframework-browser`.
-Installation can be verified with `robot -h`.
-If no errors appear, the installation is done.
-Next type command `rfbrowser init`.
-This will initialize a browser for the test.
-If this does not work, don't worry and move to the next step.
-Finally, to begin the test, navigate back to `/WhisperFeed` and run `robot tests\robot\auto_robot.robot`.
-Make sure that you have the server running in port 3000 as instructed above.

 ## Playwright Testing
 Functionality testing is done with Playwright.
-Make sure to open the website to a server first.
-Refer to "Packages" for instructions.
-Installation and testing instructions can be found from the Playwright documentation at https://playwright.dev/docs/intro
+Make sure to open the website to a server before starting any tests Refer to "Packages" for instructions.

+### Installation
+Fists run `npm init playwright@latest` and install the packed offered. then choose TypeScript and let the end-to-end folder name remain as it is.
+Do not add Github actions to the workflow.
+Install Playwright browser and do not override the config file.
+Finally delete the e2e folder.
+### Running tests
+While in Whisperfeed directory, you can run tests by running `npx playwright test` followed by the name of the test.
+Important!: NEVER RUN MORE THAN ONE TEST AT A TIME AND ALL THE TEST IN A TEST FILE ARE TO BE RUN FROM TOP TO BUTTOM.
+If a test fails run test named 'clean_up.spec.ts' and try again